datomi79/RAW-burst-image-super-resolution/README.md

     * [synthetic_burst_val_set](datasets/synthetic_burst_val_set.py) can be used to load the pre-generated synthetic validation set.
-    * [synthetic_burst_test_set](datasets/synthetic_burst_test_set.py) can be used to load the pre-generated synthetic test set.
+    * [synthetic_burst_test_set](datasets/synthetic_burst_test_set.py) can be used to load the pre-generated synthetic test set, for both Track 1 and 2.
     <!---* [realworld_burst_test_set](datasets/realworld_burst_test_set.py) can be used to load
       the real world bursts for track 2 test set.--->
     * [burstsr_dataset](datasets/burstsr_dataset.py) provides the BurstSRDataset class which can be used to load the RAW bursts and high-resolution ground truths